 Best Uses: Resort and Backcountry

 Ski pants are designed for use at the resort, deep in the backcountry, or a mix of the two, so we’ve included a “best for” specification in our product descriptions and table above.
 Starting with inbounds skiing, these pants are built tough—you typically get strong face fabrics, fully waterproof and windproof constructions, and generous fits for layering.
-If you ski consistently in frigid temperatures, it may be worth considering an insulated design, although we sometimes prefer the flexibility of a thick, non-insulated shell for season-long use.
+If you consistently ski in frigid temperatures, it may be worth considering an insulated design, although we sometimes prefer the flexibility of a thick, non-insulated shell for season-long use.

 Fabric Types

 In general, modern ski pants are built with one of three types of shell fabric: hardshell, hardshell with mechanical stretch, or softshell.
 The type of fabric you opt for will depend on where you're skiing (we favor hardshells for resort use) and how much mobility you need (stretchy designs are great for mogul skiers and uphill enthusiasts).
-The vast majority of skiers will opt for a pant that uses hardshell or hardshell with integrated stretch, but we've also included a softshell model on our list above.
+The vast majority of skiers will opt for a pant that uses hardshell or hardshell with integrated stretch, but we've also included a softshell hybrid model on our list above.

 Hardshell

 For most resort days, it’s hard to beat a traditional hardshell pant.
 Hardshells provide a reliable barrier against wet snow and harsh winds (great for long chairlift rides), and pricier options can have impressively long lifespans.
 Due to their burly constructions, hardshells aren't particularly breathable, and you'll have to put up with their more rigid feel.
 But resort skiers generally don’t need an especially breathable or supple pant, and the good news is that most hardshells here have side vents to dump heat on warmer days.
-The Flylow Gear Chemical is a standout example, with bombproof 3-layer protection, a substantial 150-denier face fabric, and generous vents on both the inside and the outside of the legs.
+The Flylow Chemical Pant is a standout example, with bombproof 3-layer protection, a substantial 150-denier face fabric, and generous vents on both the inside and the outside of the legs.

 Hardshell with Stretch